-Located in Seattle and Mount Vernon, we are a small business capable of large-scale projects.
-HKP Architects (The Henry Klein Partnership, Architects) has been providing architectural services to the Pacific Northwest since 1952.
+Located in Mount Vernon, HKP Architects (The Henry Klein Partnership, Architects) has been providing architectural services to the Pacific Northwest since 1952.
 Awareness over time of our impacts and successes makes HKP sensitive, responsible, and highly respectful of our many long-term relationships with clients and the community.
 A review of our work will show remarkable consistency over the past six decades.

 Our work focuses on civic buildings and spaces, educational facility planning and design, non-profit and community-oriented projects, private homes; work that lifts people up in their lives.
 Whether they are places of learning, affordable housing or cultural institution work, our focus is about service, simplicity and sustainability.
 Our objective is to realize your vision and optimize every opportunity.
 All of our projects emphasize long-term value for our clients through efficient use of space, appropriate use of materials, sustainability, and the benefits of natural light.

 HKP Architects is a WBE certified firm.